angular/angular/packages/compiler/design/architecture.md

     - Add the exported components, directives, and pipes
     - Repeat these sub-steps for with each exported module

-For each type in the list parse the selector and convert them all into a selector matcher that, given a target, produces the type that matches the selector.
+For each type in the list produced above, parse the selector and convert them all into a selector matcher that, given a target, produces the type that matches the selector.
 This is referred to as the selector scope.

 Given a selector scope, a dependency list is formed by producing the set of types that are matched in selector scope from the selector target list produced by the template compiler.